Topological string amplitudes for the local half K3 surface: Introduction

-Recently, Grimm, Klemm, Marino and Weiss proposed the direct integration method \cite{Grimm:2007tm}, which provides us with an efficient way of solving holomorphic anomaly equations.
-Using this method, one can obtain the amplitudes at each genus in a closed form.
-The key point of the method is to make use of the fact that the topological string amplitudes can be expressed as polynomials in a finite number of generators\cite{Yamaguchi:2004bt}.
-This is achieved by taking account of the symmetry, in particular modular properties of the amplitudes\cite{Aganagic:2006wq}.
-The method is applicable, in principle, to topological strings on any Calabi--Yau manifold.
-It has also been applied to the gravitational corrections to Seiberg--Witten theories \cite{Huang:2006si,Grimm:2007tm,Huang:2009md}.
+Recently, it has been discovered and proved that topological string amplitudes for any Calabi--Yau threefold are polynomials in a finite number of generators \cite{Yamaguchi:2004bt,Alim:2007qj}.
+By making use of this remarkable fact and taking account of the symmetry, in particular modular properties of the amplitudes \cite{Aganagic:2006wq}, one can directly solve the holomorphic anomaly equation and efficiently determine the amplitude at each genus in a closed form \cite{Grimm:2007tm}.
+This method, which we will call the direct integration method, is applicable, in principle, to topological strings on any Calabi--Yau threefold.
+It has also been applied to the gravitational corrections to Seiberg--Witten theories \cite{Huang:2006si,Grimm:2007tm,Huang:2009md,Huang:2011qx}.

 There are many examples of non-compact Calabi--Yau threefolds for which the mirror geometries are essentially described by Seiberg--Witten curves.
 In this case, the symmetry of the topological string amplitudes can naturally be understood in terms of the Seiberg--Witten curve.
 The Seiberg--Witten curve turns out to be useful to construct the topological string amplitude not only at genus zero, but also at higher genus.
 All these arguments apply to the local $\frac{1}{2}$K3 surface: The mirror geometry in this case is described by the Seiberg--Witten curve for the E-string theory \cite{Ganor:1996pc,Eguchi:2002fc}.
-In particular, the most general form expressed in terms of modular forms and $E_8$-invariant Jacobi forms was constructed\cite{Eguchi:2002fc}.
+In particular, the most general form expressed in terms of modular forms and $E_8$-invariant Jacobi forms was constructed \cite{Eguchi:2002fc}.
 Making full use of this Seiberg--Witten curve, we are able to formulate a method of constructing the topological string amplitudes at higher genus in a closed form for the most general local $\frac{1}{2}$K3.